The Best Travel Shoes for Spring & Summer (+ How to Choose the Right Pair)

 *Specially designed to comfortably accommodate wide feet and bunions.
 Save 15% with code SUSANFEMME15

 These styles will generally be easiest to dress up or down.
 Again, look for soft leather, a well-padded insole, arch support, and a secure fit.
-Styles with thicker platform soles are popular and may provide extra cushioning, but be careful that the platform is stable on irregular surfaces.
+Styles with thicker platform or lug soles may provide extra cushioning, but be careful that the platform is stable on irregular surfaces.

 Loafers and Flats